benitomartin/substack-newsletters-search-course/README.md

 The default embedding backend is [Fastembed](https://qdrant.github.io/fastembed/examples/Supported_Models/#supported-text-embedding-models) with the "BAAI/bge-base-en-v1.5" model, providing high-quality English text embeddings.
 You can easily swap in other supported models by updating the `QDRANT__DENSE_MODEL_NAME` variable in your `.env` file and in `src/configs/settings.py`.

-The code enable Jina or Hugging Face embeddings.
+The code enables Jina or Hugging Face embeddings.
 To do so, set `use_jina` or `use_hf` to `True` in the `AsyncQdrantVectorStore` class (`src/infrastructure/vectorstores/qdrant_vectorstore.py`) and provide the necessary API keys and model names in the configuration files.
 This flexibility allows you to experiment with different embedding providers and optimize for your use case.
-By setting `True` the rest of the code does not need to be changed.
+By setting `True`, the rest of the code does not need to be changed.

 ```bash
 # -------------------------------